Purpose

 FarmResponse is an on-demand 3.5-hour continuing education course developed by national experts from the AgriStress Response Network.
 AgriSafe’s FarmResponse course provides the full range of competencies necessary to provide appropriate mental healthcare for agricultural producers and their families.
 This knowledge is critical for a healthcare professional to effectively care for a farmer’s total health.

-If you live or are licensed to practice in Connecticut, Georgia, Guam, Hawaii, Iowa, Kansas, Louisiana, Minnesota, Missouri, Nebraska, North Dakota, Pennsylvania, South Dakota, Virginia, Washington, or Wyoming you may be eligible to take FarmResponse for free.
+If you live or are licensed to practice in Connecticut, Florida, Georgia, Guam, Hawaii, Iowa, Kansas, Louisiana, Minnesota, Missouri, Nebraska, North Carolina, North Dakota, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington, or Wyoming you may be eligible to take FarmResponse for free.

 image